This post will walk you through how to fix a cluttered bathroom so you can turn it into another organized space inside of your home.

 A few bathroom organizing ideas are:

-A basket of extra rolls of toilet paper on the back of the toilet to encourage your family to change the role when they run out.
+A basket of extra rolls of toilet paper on the back of the toilet to encourage your family to change the toilet paper when they run out.

 A bin to hold current magazines in other reading material.